-Best Android Phone Overall: Mi 11 Ultra
+Best Android Phone Overall: OnePlus 9 Pro

 OnePlus in its initial few years as a brand was known to produce flagship killers which were essentially phones with flagship specs but at a much lower price.
 In the last few years though, OnePlus has moved up several tiers and is now competing directly against other flagship smartphones not just in terms of specs but also the price.
 With the OnePlus 8 Pro last year, the brand included some vital features from other flagships like IP68 rating and wireless charging.
 This year with the OnePlus 9 Pro, they’ve gone all-in with the cameras.

 Performance has never been an issue with OnePlus smartphones.
-In fact, they’re among the snappiest phones in the market.
+In fact, they’re among the snappiest phones on the market.
 The OnePlus 9 Pro doesn’t disappoint in that regard either.
 The Snapdragon 888 is the best chip Qualcomm has to offer and when coupled with a smooth 120Hz QHD+ AMOLED display, the overall experience of using the phone is as premium as it can get.

-Cameras have usually been the Achilles’ heel on OnePlus smartphones but by partnering with Hasselblad, they seem to have done a pretty good job this around with the OnePlus 9 Pro.
+Cameras have usually been the Achilles’ heel on OnePlus smartphones but by partnering with Hasselblad, they seem to have done a pretty good job this time around with the OnePlus 9 Pro.
 While the cameras weren’t extraordinary at launch, regular software updates have improved them considerably to a point where they’re now comparable with other flagship phones.
 The battery life is decent too and you get OnePlus’ 65W Warp charging which is super-fast, alongside compatibility with other fast charging standards too.
 Overall, the OnePlus 9 Pro offers a complete package and a no-frills experience for anyone who wants the best Android experience.
 This makes it our pick for one of the best Android phones in India.